Maece97/EDPOA/README.md

     - Integrated the microservices and tested the system flow
     - Wrote the code for the Transaction Postprocessing and the Transaction Faker services
   - Jonas:
-    - Wrote the code for the Transaction Preprocessing service
+    - Wrote the code for the Transaction Preprocessing service and the Exchange Rates Service
     - Integrated the Transaction Preprocessing service with the Transaction service (Camunda workflow)
   - Kristófer:
     - Wrote the code for the Fraud Preprocessing service